What is SAP Security?

 4. Continuous monitoring of vulnerabilities and threats

 The challenge for organizations is how to preemptively detect vulnerabilities and prevent cyberattacks targeting critical data and systems.
-Organizations should employ a threat detection and response tool for SAP applications that can provide visibility into potential threats facing an organization’s most critical assets and accelerate the incident response process.
+Organizations should employ a threat detection and response tool for SAP applications that can provide visibility into potential threats facing an organization’s most critical assets and optimize the incident response process.

 5. Secure custom code

 Organizations need a way to ensure they are writing high quality and secure code.
 Additionally, this code will be brought into the organization environment via transports.
 Organizations also need a way to check that the transports aren’t going to introduce security, performance, or compliance issues.
 Unaddressed issues in the custom code and transports used to create, maintain, and update the applications can disrupt operations and interfere with the ongoing delivery of updates.
-An application security testing solution can replace these time-consuming and error prone automatic remediation for common code errors, enabling organizations to build security into development processes to find and fix issues as quickly as possible.
+An application security testing solution like a code vulnerability analyzer can replace these time-consuming and error prone automatic remediation for common code errors, enabling organizations to build security into development processes to find and fix issues as quickly as possible.

 6. Seek and use targeted threat intelligence to stay ahead of zero-day threats